 600 years ago, this area led the Country in the production of woolen cloth.
 Yes, sheep grazed across our entire nation and weaving was thus endemic.
 However, nowhere was a greater proportion of the population engaged in the 16 distinct processes of turning fleece in to textile than here.
 Sudbury is renowned today for a strong weaving industry, though the mills today work in silk, rather than wool.

 Family names and even street names are constant reminders of our shared heritage.
-For a detailed history of the development and success of weaving in this area, the Wool Towns Association recommend an excellent book, by local author Dr Nicholas Amor:
+For a detailed history of the development and success of weaving in this area, the Wool Towns Association recommends ‘From Wool to Cloth: The Triumph of the Suffolk Clothier’, an excellent book, by local author Dr Nicholas Amor.

 The History: Lavenham was famous for its blue broadcloth.
 This woven cloth was exported as far as Russia.
 The wool (fleeces) was dyed before spinning, hence the saying ‘dyed in the wool’.
 It was then dyed, spun, woven, fulled and finished in Lavenham.
 The wool was dyed using woad (Isatis tinctoria).
 The indigo extracted from the woad is a pigment, not a dye.
 In order to dye, the indigo must be dissolved and the technique used was a complex one!

 The Dye: Traditionally a fermentation vat was used to dye with woad.
 This often started with stale urine!
 The fermentation removes the oxygen from the vat making the woad soluble.
 The Wool is dipped into the vat, left for a few minutes, and then removed.
 At first the wool is pale yellow, but with exposure to air, the colour gradually turns to green and then to blue.
 Today a chemical called ‘spectralite’ is used to remove the oxygen from the vat.